sapphicnerddev/minikit/README.md

 ---

-If you don't want to build from source, you just need the JDK, and the [PaperMC JAR file](https://papermc.io/).
+If you don't want to build from source, you just need the JRE, and the [PaperMC JAR file](https://papermc.io/).
 The latest build of the plugin is in the [Releases](https://github.com/sapphicnerddev/minikit/releases) page.

+## Setting up a Paper server

+If you're starting from scratch:

+1. Download the latest Paper JAR from [papermc.io](https://papermc.io/)
+2. Run it once with `java -jar paper-<version>.jar` — it will generate a `eula.txt`
+3. Open `eula.txt` and set `eula=true`
+4. Run the JAR again — your server is up

+For a more detailed setup guide, refer to the [official Paper documentation](https://docs.papermc.io/).

+## Dropping in the plugin

+1. Place the minikit JAR into your server's `plugins/` folder
+2. Restart the server
+3. Confirm it loaded by running `/plugins` in the console — minikit should appear in the list

+---

+> Spawning large numbers of entities will lag or crash your server.
+You have been warned!